KuroiBiz/Zeon_Browser/README.md

 * 🔐 **Privacy-friendly defaults**
 * 🧩 **Minimal and distraction-free interface**

-If you are looking for a **lightweight Linux browser**, Zeon is designed for you.
+If you are looking for a **lightweight Linux browser**, Zyra is designed for you.

 ---